JustinWayland/ProteinCompiler/README.md

 # ProteinCompiler
-Compiles a sequence of amino acids into a RNA sequence that is ready to be inserted into a genome
+Compiles a sequence of amino acids into a RNA sequence that is ready to be used to manufacture that protein.

 Invoke it as follows:
 ```